Greg-T8/LearningKubernetes/books/kubernetes_enterprise_guide/notes.md

-kubectl get csinodes                      # Check the status of the CSI (Container Storage Interface) nodes kubectl describe csinode <node-name>      # Get detailed information about a specific CSI node kubectl get csidrivers                    # List all CSI drivers in the cluster kubectl get storageclasses                # List all storage classes in the cluster kubectl get pv                            # List all persistent volumes in the cluster kubectl get pvc                           # List all persistent volume claims in the cluster kubectl create -f pvctest.yaml            # Create a persistent volume claim (PVC) from a YAML file.
+kubectl get csinodes                      # Check the status of the CSI (Container Storage Interface) nodes kubectl describe csinode <node-name>      # Get detailed information about a specific CSI node kubectl get csidrivers                    # List all CSI drivers in the cluster kubectl get storageclasses                # List all storage classes in the cluster; you can use the short-hand version `sc` kubectl get pv                            # List all persistent volumes in the cluster kubectl get pvc                           # List all persistent volume claims in the cluster kubectl create -f pvctest.yaml            # Create a persistent volume claim (PVC) from a YAML file.
 The -f option specifies the file to use.